 set PATH=%REPO_ROOT%\dist\%RESOLVER_NAME%\lib;%PATH%

-set AR_CACHEDRESOLVER_ENV_EXPOSE_RELATIVE_PATH_IDENTIFIERS=1
+set AR_EXPOSE_RELATIVE_PATH_IDENTIFIERS=1

-You'll also need to adjust the shotA_mapping.usd to point to absolute file paths:
+You'll also need to adjust the shotA_mapping.usd

 #usda 1.0